abduljaleel/workshop-appflow-athena-quicksight/README.md

 WHERE
   text like '%Deploy%';
 ```
-This query will create a new table slack_data_analysis with new fields (evnironment, status) derived from the slack messages.
+This query will create a new table slack_data_analysis with new fields (evnironment, status) derived from slack_data table.

 *   Run a select query to view the contents of this new table

 ![image](images/athena-newtable.png)

-*   In the last stage of the workshop,  you will analyse the data in table SLACK\_DATA\_ANALYSIS and create Amazon Quicksight charts.
+*   In the last stage of the workshop,  you will analyse the data in table SLACK_DATA_ANALYSIS and create Amazon Quicksight charts.

 ## Create Amazon Quicksight Charts